Steel Dynamics (NASDAQ:STLD) Issues Q2 2021 Earnings Guidance

-Steel Dynamics (NASDAQ:STLD) last issued its quarterly earnings data on Sunday, April 18th.
-The basic materials company reported $2.10 EPS for the quarter, topping the consensus estimate of $1.98 by $0.12.
-Steel Dynamics had a net margin of 7.51% and a return on equity of 20.46%.
-The firm had revenue of $3.54 billion for the quarter, compared to analyst estimates of $3.41 billion.
-During the same period in the prior year, the business posted $0.88 EPS.
-The business’s revenue for the quarter was up 37.6% compared to the same quarter last year.
-On average, research analysts forecast that Steel Dynamics will post 9.51 earnings per share for the current year.

-Several equities analysts have recently commented on the stock.
-JPMorgan Chase & Co. restated an overweight rating and issued a $107.00 price objective on shares of Steel Dynamics in a report on Wednesday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on shares of Steel Dynamics from $56.00 to $60.00 in a report on Wednesday, April 21st.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Steel Dynamics from $57.00 to $68.00 and gave the stock a buy rating in a report on Friday.
-Zacks Investment Research upgraded shares of Steel Dynamics from a hold rating to a strong-buy rating and set a $56.00 target price on the stock in a report on Tuesday, March 16th.
-Finally, Citigroup increased their target price on shares of Steel Dynamics from $56.00 to $60.00 in a report on Wednesday, April 21st.
-One analyst has rated the stock with a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus price target of $64.70.
+STLD has been the topic of a number of research analyst reports.
+Credit Suisse Group lifted their target price on Steel Dynamics from $52.00 to $55.00 and gave the stock an outperform rating in a research report on Monday, April 19th.
+JPMorgan Chase & Co. reiterated an overweight rating and set a $107.00 target price on shares of Steel Dynamics in a research report on Wednesday, June 16th.
+Citigroup lifted their target price on Steel Dynamics from $56.00 to $60.00 in a research report on Wednesday, April 21st.
+Bank of America upgraded Steel Dynamics from a neutral rating to a buy rating and lifted their target price for the stock from $49.00 to $61.00 in a research report on Tuesday, April 20th.
+Finally, Zacks Investment Research upgraded Steel Dynamics from a hold rating to a strong-buy rating and set a $56.00 target price on the stock in a research report on Tuesday, March 16th.
+One research analyst has rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company’s stock.
+The stock currently has an average rating of Buy and an average price target of $64.70.

 Steel Dynamics, Inc, together with its subsidiaries, operates as a steel producer and metal recycler in the United States.
 It operates through three segments: Steel Operations, Metals Recycling Operations, and Steel Fabrication Operations.
 The Steel Operations segment offers hot and cold roll, and coated steel products; structural flange beams and channel sections, flat bars, large unequal leg angles, reinforcing bars, as well as standard strength carbon, intermediate alloy hardness, and premium grade rail products; engineered special-bar-quality products; and merchant-bar-quality products, including channels, angles, flats, merchant rounds, and reinforcing steel bars; and other engineered round steel bars.